NyaMisty/GhidraIDA/README.md

 ### Onboarding

-- In Ghidra's Project Tool, Go to Tools -> Import Tool..., select `mistyCodeBrowser.tool`
+- In Ghidra's Project Tool, Go to Tools -> Import Tool..., select `mistyGhIDA.tool`
 - Remove or rename the old `CodeBrowser` by right click
 - Rename the new `CodeBrowser_1` to `CodeBrowser`, so that it would be the default CodeBrwoser tool

 ### Updating

-- As you may customize the tool yourself, you can optionally update the KeyBinding instead of updating the whole tool
+- As you may customize the tool yourself, you can optionally update the KeyBinding (using `mistyGhIDA.kbxml`) instead of updating the whole tool

 ### See Also